kayfay/allen.tools/index.md

 ## Executive Summary

-Experienced data scientist and engineer with expertise in time series analysis, machine learning, and business intelligence solutions.
+Experienced data scientist and engineer with a Master's degree in Business Analytics and expertise in time series analysis, machine learning, and business intelligence solutions.
 Specialized in developing predictive analytics dashboards and statistical modeling for strategic business decision-making.
 Proven track record of delivering actionable insights through advanced data analysis and interactive visualization systems.

 ---